 Queenstown isn't all about heart-pumping adrenalin - wind down and indulge at Onsen Hot Pools(opens in new window), a boutique retreat and day spa that offers ultimate relaxation.
 Looking over the Shotover River, the spa has 14 world-renowned cedar-lined hot pools that are open during both the afternoons and evenings.
 Whether you book an hour-long soak in the Original Onsen, or treat yourself to the Ultimate Relaxation Experience, you’ll surely feel fully rested at the end of your visit.

-Scenic flights are an excellent way to enjoy the natural splendour of Queenstown.
+Scenic flights(opens in new window) are an excellent way to enjoy the natural splendour of Queenstown.
 A light plane or helicopter is the perfect way to take your holiday to the next level as you admire lush grasslands, tussocks, vast lakes, and snow-capped mountains from your vantage seat.
-Book a helicopter ride that also offer alpine landings to give you more time to take in the views.
+Book a helicopter ride that also offers alpine landings(opens in new window) to give you more time to take in the views.
 For those who are feeling a little more daring, try out paragliding or book a hot air balloon ride as the sun rises to a new day.

 Situated on the banks of Arrow River is historic Arrowtown, established during the gold rush of the 1860s and is still a vibrant town centre today.
 Only a 20 minutes’ drive east of Queenstown, this picturesque destination is home to the Lakes District Museum and Gallery(opens in new window) – showcasing the area’s history and relics.
 Hire a Gold Pan and try your luck at gold mining down at the river!